benmarwick/wordcountaddin/README.md

 -   Tuldava's Text Difficulty Formula
 -   Wheeler-Smith

 Most of these tests return a value that approximates the years of education required to understand your text.
 A score of around 10-12 is roughly the reading level on completion of high school in the US.
-These stats are computed by the [koRpus](https://cran.r-project.org/web/packages/koRpus/index.html).
-They are, of course, no substitute for critical self-reflection on how effective your writing is at communicating ideas and information.
+These stats are computed by the [koRpus](https://cran.r-project.org/web/packages/koRpus/index.html) package.
+Readability stats are, of course, no substitute for critical self-reflection on how effective your writing is at communicating ideas and information.
 To help with that, read [*Style: Toward Clarity and Grace*](http://www.amazon.com/dp/0226899152).

 Inspiration for this addin came from [jadd](https://github.com/jennybc/jadd) and [WrapRmd](https://github.com/tjmahr/WrapRmd).